isralduke/thatbook/23-isaiah.md

 > one man at that time.
 > They will say, “We will provide our own food,
 > we will provide our own clothes;
-> but let us belong to you—
+> but let us belong to you —
 > take away our shame!”

 ### The Branch of the Lord